 |Accelerated Admission Route|

 The MBA also has a 30-credit admission route, recognizing the academic preparation of students who enter the MBA with an undergraduate degree in business.
-Students in the Accelerated Admission Route will move directly into a modified Phase Two in which they take two core courses (6 credits) followed by either:
+Students in the Accelerated Admission Route will move directly into a modified Phase Two in which they take an orientation and two core courses (6 credits):

 |Hockey Management Specialization|